mkwak/tsens/README.md

 6. Turning its power on will start measurement of temperature

 # Installation [mysql]
-1. On MySQL (or MariaDB), run 'schema.sql' to create table
+1. On MySQL (or MariaDB), run 'schema.sql' to create an empty table

 # Installation [web]
 1. Copy all files to a php-enabled folder with access